Richard Hutton Davies: British service

 After three years as Inspector-General, and in order to gain staff experience, Davies was attached as an observer to a number of units in the United Kingdom in 1909–10.
 During this time, he also attended the Imperial Defence Conference and represented the New Zealand forces at the funeral of King Edward VII.
 At the end of the one-year attachment, he had so impressed the British Army that they offered him an appointment as commander of 6th Brigade in October 1910, with the temporary rank of brigadier general.
+He was also promoted to the local rank of colonel while in this post, with seniority being backdated to January 1902.
 As such, he became the first overseas officer to command a regular brigade, only eleven years after taking up a permanent military commission.

 Davies' tenure in command of 6th Brigade was due to expire in October 1914, when he was to hand over command to John Keir, and it was rumoured in New Zealand that he might be appointed as General Officer Commanding the Home Forces in 1915, succeeding Alexander Godley.
 However, with the outbreak of the First World War in August 1914, his command was mobilised as part of 2nd Division in the British Expeditionary Force and sent to France.
 The brigade saw heavy combat at the Battle of Mons, where Davies was mentioned in despatches, but he was quickly worn down by his habit of always marching at the head of his brigade, which put him under heavy physical and mental strain, and from the lasting effects of an attack of pneumonia earlier in the year.
 One report described him as "much changed, full of nerves ... very jumpy".
 He was relieved of command after the First Battle of the Aisne in September and ordered home, being replaced by Colonel Robert Fanshawe, formerly GSO 1 of 1st Division, on 20 September.

 He was appointed a divisional commander, with the rank of temporary major general, on 19 October 1914, and took command of the newly raised 20th (Light) Division at some point in September–October.
 This made him the first New Zealand officer to command a division in the war.
-On 18 February 1915, he was formally transferred to the British Army, and promoted to major general.
+On 18 February 1915, he was formally transferred to the British Army, and his rank of major general was made permanent.

 The 20th Division moved to France in July 1915, and he commanded it during a minor operation in September, but handed over command on 8 March 1916 due to ill-health.
 He was appointed to command a reserve centre at Cannock Chase, Staffordshire, where the arrival of elements of the New Zealand Rifle Brigade in September 1917 meant that he once again had the opportunity to command his own countrymen.
-He was relieved of command by General Robert Wanless O'Gowan in March 1918, and on 9 May 1918, after a prolonged period of physical and mental ill health, he committed suicide at the Special Neurological Hospital for Officers, Kensington.
+He was relieved of command by Major-General Robert Wanless O'Gowan in March 1918, and on 9 May 1918, after a prolonged period of physical and mental ill health, he committed suicide at the Special Neurological Hospital for Officers, Kensington.